-Objective 10.
+Objective 8.
 Identify and implement intervention strategies for students who are not making satisfactory progress toward the attainment of their educational goals of certificate, degree or transfer.

-Objective 11.
+Objective 9.
 Reduce by a minimum of 10% over a three-year period the number of students placed on academic progress probation, academic probation and academic disqualification.

-Objective 12.
-Increase by 3 percentage points over a three-year period the number of successful course completion rates (A-C, CR) in each of the following areas:
+Objective 10.
+Increase by three percentage points over a three-year period the number of successful course completion rates (A-C, CR) in each of the following areas:

-- A. All credit classes: 70.3% to 73.3%; - B. Transferable courses: 71.3% to 74.3%: - C. Vocational education courses: 80.8% to 83.8%; - D. Pre-collegiate courses: English (below English 100) and math (below Math 100).
+- A. All credit classes: 70.3% to 73.3%; - B. Transferable courses: 71.3% to 74.3%; - C. Vocational education courses: 80.8% to 83.8%; - D. Pre-collegiate courses: English (below English 100) and math (below Math 100). - E. Achieve established performance standards for non-credit core programs (Adult Basic Education, Adult High School, ESL, Citizenship Education and Occupational Education).

-Objective 13.
+Objective 11.
 Increase by a minimum of 6% over a three-year period: